Music of New Zealand: Rock, alternative rock and indie rock

-The first rock'n'roll hit by a New Zealander was Johnny Devlin's hit "Lawdy Miss Clawdy", which sold 100,000 copies in 1959–60.
-Rock developed in New Zealand in the 1960s.
-Prominent bands included The La De Das, Ray Columbus & The Invaders, and The Fourmyula.
+The first rock'n'roll hit by a New Zealander was Johnny Devlin's hit "Lawdy Miss Clawdy", which sold 100,000 copies in 1959–60, after which rock began gaining in popularity over the 1960s.
+Prominent bands included The La De Da's, Ray Columbus & The Invaders, and The Fourmyula.

 By the late 1970s, some New Zealand rock bands were finding national success, including Th' Dudes (whose guitarist Dave Dobbyn formed DD Smash in the 1980s), Dragon, Hello Sailor and Split Enz, fronted by Tim Finn, and later, his brother Neil Finn, who went on to form Crowded House.
-Independent music in New Zealand began in the latter half of the 1970s, with the development of a local punk rock scene.
+Independent music in New Zealand began emerging in the latter half of the 1970s, with the development of a punk rock scene.
+In 1979, the AK79 compilation was released, compiling the recordings of many early Auckland punk groups.

-In the 1980s several independent labels like Propeller Records in Auckland and the Flying Nun record label in Christchurch were established and became influential in the development of modern New Zealand rock music.
-The Clean from Dunedin was the first major band to emerge from the Flying Nun roster.
-Most of the first wave of the musicians and bands signed to Flying Nun originated from Dunedin and Christchurch, and helped to develop the Dunedin sound.
-During the early 1980s the label's distinctive jangle-pop sound was established by bands such as The Chills, The Verlaines, The Dead C, Sneaky Feelings, The Bats and The Jean-Paul Sartre Experience.
+Several independent labels like Propeller Records in Auckland and Flying Nun Records in Christchurch were established in the early 1980s, and became influential in the development of New Zealand rock music and indie rock globally.
+The Clean from Dunedin was the first major band to feature on Flying Nun, releasing several hit singles inside New Zealand and touring internationally.
+Most of the first wave of artists signed to the label originated from Dunedin and Christchurch, helping to develop what became called the "Dunedin sound", or Flying Nun sound.
+The distinctive jangle-pop and lo-fi sound was pioneered by bands such as The Chills, The Verlaines, Sneaky Feelings, The Bats and The Jean-Paul Sartre Experience.

 Rock band Shihad was formed by vocalist/guitarist Jon Toogood and drummer Tom Larkin in 1988.
 The band found wide popularity in New Zealand over the following decade, playing a mixture of modern rock, post-grunge and pop-rock.
 Shihad has had three number one albums in New Zealand.

 Other notable rock bands popular in the 1990s include the Headless Chickens, The Mutton Birds, The Exponents, The Feelers, Supergroove and Push Push.